-Houston mayor says protests won't hurt Super Bowl activities
+Dallas coach honored as NFL's top high school coach

-HOUSTON (AP) -- Houston Mayor Sylvester Turner says demonstrations during Super Bowl week won't prevent fans from having a good time.
+Houston Mayor Sylvester Turner says demonstrations during Super Bowl week won't prevent fans from having a good time.

 Turner said Monday that demonstrations like the one Sunday outside Super Bowl headquarters with protesters opposing President Trump's travel restrictions from some Muslim countries are ''about people exercising their constitutional right to voice their opinion.''